-Although not technically part of any AONB, and despite the existence of the A35 by-pass, this combined site is (1) attractive countryside in its own right: (2) clearly visible from large swathes of the East Devon AONB in a way that the town of Axminster is not at present: (3) good quality agricultural land: and (4) in an area that is used for recreational walking by a large number of residents of the S half of Axminster.

-The amount of environmental mitigation which would be essential to prevent its effects being adjudged as 'significantly adverse' would inevitably erode the number of houses which could be delivered.
+Although not technically part of any AONB, and despite the existence of the A35 by-pass, this combined site is (1) attractive countryside in its own right; (2) clearly visible from large swathes of the East Devon AONB in a way that the town of Axminster is not at present; (3) good quality agricultural land; and (4) in an area that is used for recreational walking by a large number of residents of the S half of Axminster.
+The amount of environmental mitigation which would be essential to prevent its effects being adjudged as 'significantly adverse' would inevitably erode the number of houses which could be delivered ou Do you agree with us?
+Do you want to add anything further?

-What you think about Axmi 02&08 Do you agree with us?
+What vo think about Axmi 02&08